Tax Planning in Lake St. Louis, MO

 • Cemetery organizations

-If you are at least 70½ years of age, you can make what's called a qualified charitable distribution by transferring up to $100,000 a year from a traditional IRA directly to a charity tax-free.
-If you are 72 or older, that donation counts as your required minimum distribution.
+If you are at least 70½ years old, you can make what's known as a qualified charitable distribution by transferring up to $100,000 a year from a traditional IRA directly to a non-profit organization tax-free.
+If you are 72 or older, that donation qualifies as your required minimum distribution.

-Tax Planning for Lake St. Louis, MO Business Owners
+Tax Planning for Lake St. Louis, MO Businesses

 There are many things to consider when deciding how to structure or restructure your business.
 Structuring your business as an LLC, sole proprietorship, partnership, or S or C corporation will affect both your corporate and your individual tax rate.

 There are many benefits to offering employees a retirement plan, and reducing your tax liability is chief among them.
-The "SECURE" Act of 2019 offers new benefits for employers who offer 401(k)s and SIMPLE IRAs with automatic enrollment, so it may be best to consult a financial advisor in Lake St. Louis, MO about how those changes affect your tax planning.
+The "SECURE" Act of 2019 offers new benefits for employers who offer 401(k)s and SIMPLE IRAs with automatic enrollment, so it may be best to meet with a financial advisor in Lake St. Louis, MO about how they may apply to your business.

-For higher-earning business owners with higher-earning employees, consider a Cash Balance Pension Plan.
-While you must contribute several hundred thousand dollars each year, the tax benefits are high.
+a good idea if you and your employees are both higher-earning.
+While you would need to contribute several hundred thousand dollars per year, the tax benefits are high.

 • Consider Other Benefits For Your Employees —

-Merely offering raises can result in higher employment tax costs.
-See if your employees would be open to fringe benefits as part of their compensation, instead of just rewarding them with more money.
-Common fringe benefits include medical insurance, group life insurance, help with childcare costs, transportation reimbursement, meals, more paid time off, or paying for courses that help in their career.
+Merely offering more money can result in higher taxes for you.
+Talk to your employees about whether or not they would be willing to accept fringe benefits as part of their compensation, instead of just giving them a higher paycheck.
+Common fringe benefits include medical insurance, group life insurance, help with childcare costs, transportation reimbursement, meals, more paid time off, or paying for career-boosting courses.

 • Have Your Family Work For The Business —

-Children can work for you tax-free on income up to $12,000, and you can help kick-start their retirement savings through an account such as a ROTH IRA.
-You can double your retirement plan contributions if your spouse work for the business.
+Your kids can work for you tax-free on income up to $12,000, and you can help kick-start their retirement savings through an account like a ROTH IRA.
+You can double how much you're allowed to put into retirement plans if your spouse work for the business.

-Depending on the specifics of your business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-There are two different means of deducting those costs:
+Depending on the nature of your business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+You can make the deduction in two ways:

 • Take advantage of the standard mileage rate to deduct 58.5 cents per mile (for January to June in 2022) or 62.5 cents per mile (for July to December in 2022); or

-Tax laws for businesses are always changing.
-A key advantage of working with a professional Lake St. Louis, MO tax planner is that they will work with you and your tax professional to discover if there are ways to improve your long-term financial success.
+US lawmakers are always making new tax laws for businesses, or changing old ones.
+A key benefit of consulting with a professional Lake St. Louis, MO tax planner is that they will work with you and the person who prepares your taxes to determine if there are ways to improve your long-term financial success.

 Other services we offer in Lake St. Louis, MO include: